 In fact, an estimated 70 percent of people now do a Google search on their symptoms or conditions before even making an emergency room visit.
 Part of the reason for this is that Google has been intentional – through their association with the #1 nationally ranked Mayo Clinic – about having users find the best health information possible.

 For example, say you want to know about heart disease.
-Google will show you, besides a list of associated links, some basic facts about heart conditions and even provide you a definition.
+Google will show you, besides a list of associated links, some basic facts about heart conditions and even provide you with a definition.
 The quality and accuracy of the answers are confirmed by medical doctors across the United States and vetted by experts at the Mayo Clinic.

 This is all part of Google’s mission to “organize the world’s information and make it universally accessible and useful.”